chowmean/animations/README.md

-# animations
+# Animations [JavaScript]
-Simple javascript animations

-Animations that you can use in your websites
+-> Animations that you can use in your websites